 This is pretty much do-it-yourself.
 Make sure you learn fast and keep improving.
 The delay from either of the two can hurt you deeply.

 You’ll have identified two kinds of critical partners: the suppliers and the shipping company.
 If you have done it right, you’ve won more than half the battle.

 If there’s one small but critical tip someone can offer you on how to start your own online boutique, it’s about the fine print.
-There are two kind of legal obligations you need to fulfill: towards the customers and towards your local or regional authorities.
+There is two kind of legal obligations you need to fulfill: towards the customers and towards your local or regional authorities.

 Towards your customers:

 To begin with, you’ll need clear and accurate Product Descriptions.
 Decently written Product Descriptions not only drastically reduce returns but also help you in your marketing and SEO (Search Engine Optimization) exercises.

 It’s a good idea to keep revisiting and reviewing these from time to time.

 Thankfully, there won’t be too many licenses or permits involved when you’re selling clothes.
 Yet, you must check out with the state authorities – their websites are probably the best place to start from.